logiquebox/chapter-leads-hub/README.md

 🎖 **Open an issue**

-You will open an issue titled "Introduction to Open Source Workshop | Lagos", and describe what you're planning to do as requested in the issue template.
+You will open an issue titled *"Introduction to Open Source Workshop | Lagos | 2021/10/13"*, and describe what you're planning to do as requested in the issue template.

 🏷 **Add lables**